ff-kbu/ath9k-watchdog/README.md

 2. Reboot the router
 3. Periodically checking /usr/lib/ath9k-watchdog for crash-reports and uploading 'em.

 Please note that this package cannot be re-used easily.
-It contains hardcoded IP-Adresses, undeclared dependencies (luci, wget(-no-ssl) and fixed paths to files of other packages (lib_node.sh)
+It contains hardcoded IP-addresses, undeclared dependencies (luci, wget(-no-ssl) and fixed paths to files of other packages (lib_node.sh)